jbaikge/homelab-talos/GOTCHAS.md

 Switch to a password for success.

+## TrueNAS + democratic-csi

+In the helm values, make sure to set the controller version to use the "next" tag

 ## USB Z-Wave

 Only seems to work on the USB3 ports, not the USB2 ports